Skip to main content

 WantedBy=multi-user.target

-Enable the service, so it starts automatically upon each reboot:
+Enable the service so it starts on every reboot:

 Start the node service: